moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 * `pattern` : A regular expression to validate the value.
 * `range` : An object which can have a `min` and/or a `max` property to further specify the value range.
 * `options` : An array of objects acting as an enumeration for the allowed values.
 Each option must have a `value` property.
 It might also have a `title` or `description` property.
+* `default` : A default value which might be used depending on the validation mode.
+* `mode` : Validation mode for the property overriding the global one or one set for the configuration.
+* `placeholder-policy` : The placeholder policy defines whether a placeholder is allowed or required for a property.
+With `DEFAULT` the policy of the property type is used. `ALLOW`, `REQUIRE` , or `DENY` can be used to override that.

 ``` json
 "configuration-api:JSON" : {